 Know Your Toolbox

-We’ve come along way in radio research over the past decade, and the increased competition and diminished returns are forcing us all to reevaluate the data we use and how much we are willing to pay for it.
-Digitally collected data is getting cheaper, and traditional data ever more expensive; it’s forcing us out of our comfort zones into new collection and analysis methods.
+We’ve come along way in radio research over the past decade.
+The increased competition and diminished returns are forcing us all to reevaluate the data we use.
+And how much we are willing to pay for it.
+Digitally collected data is getting cheaper, and traditional data ever more expensive.
+It’s forcing us out of our comfort zones into new collection and analysis methods.
 This is a great thing if you have freedom to experiment and time to do it in… but when was the last time you met a PD that had even one of those, much less two?

 TL;DR: pick the right tools for the job at hand, find out how to best use those tools to create the results you want.